 Copyright serves all of us, incentivizing creation and enriching our culture.
 Find Yourself in Copyright explores how U.S. copyright law has evolved and how the millions of copyright claims registered with the Office illustrate the varied nature of original works.
 Based on the exhibit located at the Copyright Office, here, you will learn about the story of copyright in the United States and the Copyright Office’s key role.

 Interested in more?
-Explore the resources on our History and Education page, follow our Copyright: Creativity at Work blog, and when the Madison Building in Washington, DC, reopens to the public, be sure to visit our exhibit on the fourth floor.
+Explore the resources on our History and Education page, follow our Copyright: Creativity at Work blog, and visit our exhibit on the fourth floor of the James Madison Memorial Building in Washington, DC.

 In 1787, James Madison submitted a provision to the Framers of the U.S. Constitution to “secure to literary authors their copyrights for a limited time,” laying part of the foundation for Article I’s intellectual property clause.